mpi-forum/mpi-forum.github.io/meetings/2019/09/logistics.md

 The meeting will take place at ETH Zurich in Zurich, Switzerland.
 Full details and travel directions can be found on the [EuroMPI website](https://eurompi19.inf.ethz.ch/node/12).

+The meeting will take place in rooms F 26.3 and F 26.5.

 ### Hotel

 There are no pre-reserved rooms, but the hotel recommendations for EuroMPI also apply to the MPI